quii/learn-go-with-tests/databases.md

 ok     github.com/quii/learn-go-with-tests/databases/v2        0.943s
 ```

-## Moving on
+## 5.1 Report success

 There's a lot of nuance to point number 5, so let's break it into simpler pieces:

-5. Lastly, it needs to report on the success of each migration run, if a migration fails, the entire process should be halted.
+1. Lastly, it needs to report on the success of each migration run, if a migration fails, the entire process should be halted.

 > ... it needs to report on the success of each migration run...